The Best Home Gym Equipment For At-Home Workouts

 Sliders

-If you have floorboards, tile, or linoleum floors, sliders are a great addition to your home gym.
-You can use these as part of your cardio routine, or to make core exercises more challenging.
-A popular use for sliders is mountain climbers: place your feet on the sliders in a plank position, and alternate bringing your feet up to your chest, sliding your feet along the floor.
+If you have floorboards, tile, or linoleum floors, sliders are worth investing in.
+Use these as part of your cardio routine or if you want to make core exercises more challenging.
+We love using them in mountain climbers: place your feet on the sliders in a plank position, and alternate bringing your feet up to your chest, sliding your feet along the floor.

 Bosu ball

-A bosu ball is like “half” of a fitball, with a flat plastic edge along one side.
-These are super versatile and can be used for cardio and core exercises.
-You can use these as a cardio exercise in a side-to-side bosu shuffle, or place your feet on the flat plastic side while doing a plank.
+A bosu ball is like “half” of a fitball, with a flat plastic edge along one side and can be used for cardio and core exercises.
+You’ll find them in exercises such as a bosu ball mountain climber and side-to-side bosu shuffle, but you can also use them to increase the difficulty of movements like a plank, simply place your feet on the flat plastic side while you’re in plank position.
+Adding a bosu ball to a burpee can add a whole new challenge by testing your stability!

 Equipment for recovery at home